AeroSeif/OmniVice-Fixture/README.md

 ## How to Use

-1. **Open Assembly**
+1. **Open the assembly**
    Load `OmniVice.SLDASM` in SOLIDWORKS®.

-2. **Create Mates**
+2. **Position your part**
-   Add tangent mates between brackets and the part to position it realistically.
+   Add tangent and coincident mates between the part and the brackets for a realistic setup.

-3. **Program Offline**
+3. **Plan your CMM program**
-   With the setup complete, create your CMM program in offline mode.
+   Use this setup as your offline environment to plan probe paths and avoid collisions.

 4. **3D Print Brackets** *(Optional)*
-   Export `Bracket.SLDPRT` as STL, print 3×, and use them for real-world setups.
+   Export `Bracket.SLDPRT` as STL, print 3× (or more), and clamp them onto the real vise for physical setups.

 ---